 Good evening again since we last met, we have moved our meeting time and date to the third Wednesday in the month at 1pm to 3pm at St Peters Hall Herne Drive.
 We are pleased to say that we have picked up new members and have been able to form a committee to go forward, a year’s programme has been booked with speakers from various walks of life.
 We can look forward to hearing from the Blood runners and makers of chocolate and for our birthday meeting in June we are going to be entertained by The Figureheads a woman’s sea shanty group.
 This will be an open meeting, and you are willing to come along (Ladies only) and listen for a visitor’s fee of £3.00.

-We have been busy knitting hats for Ukraine and have supported St Barts with a large donation of baby clothes of course we still support Dottie’s hog hospital with knitted hedgehogs for their raffle tables and quizzes.
+We have been busy knitting hats for Ukraine and have supported St Barts with a large donation of baby clothes.Of course we still support Dottie’s hog hospital with knitted hedgehogs for their raffle tables and quizzes.

 The Federation held their Annual meeting at Kent College this week with Graham Jones talking about military music and the whole hall was in floods of tears when he showed a video of raw recruits training for trooping the colour.
-We also had Dr Annie Grey telling us about Churchills cook a great day in a wonderful setting and I’m pleased to say that some of the members from Herne Drive went along to enjoy the day.
+We also had Dr Annie Grey telling us about Churchill’s cook, a great day in a wonderful setting and I’m pleased to say that some of the members from Herne Drive went along to enjoy the day.

-More exciting times were had by some members on the Federation holiday to Devon me included.
+More exciting times were had by some members on the Federation holiday to Devon, me included.
 It is a wonderful manor house sitting on the edge of Dartmoor and you can choose from a range of craft sports and walking activities a never to be forgotten experience.

-In the next few weeks the National Annual meeting will take place and this year it will be victual as a delegate I will be at a watch party in Faversham all very different this year but necessary to keep costs down .This year’s resolution has been put forward by Margate WI we are all very proud that this one has been chosen this year BYSTANDERS CAN BE LIFESAVERS training people to use defibrillators let’s see if it gets voted in in case of a heart attack women have less chance of survival .
+In the next few weeks the National Annual meeting will take place and this year it will be victual as a delegate I will be at a watch party in Faversham all very different this year but necessary to keep costs down .This year’s resolution has been put forward by Margate WI we are all very proud that this one has been chosen this year BYSTANDERS CAN BE LIFESAVERS training people to use defibrillators let’s see if it gets voted in, in case of a heart attack women have less chance of survival .

 So, to sum up we are still rocking it in Herne Drive and hope that we can watch our membership grow.